hedwig100/cgl-cost-evaluation2/README.md

 # CGL cost evaluation

-This repository contains codes on TODO.
+This repository contains codes on "Faster CGL hash function via reduced backtracking checks".

 This repository consists of two packages.
 First package is made of C++ and protocols are implemented.
 Second package is made of Python and it is to calculate the number of operations or optimize isogeny computation strategy.